 3. Answer Surveys

 The app has a simple survey portal where you can complete additional surveys for tokens.
-Nothing too crazy here.
+But you don’t earn many tokens per survey, so this really isn’t a great use of time.

 4. Daily Bonuses & Referrals

-The final way to earn tokens on Lucktastic is to consistently play scratch cards on the app and to rope even more unfortunate users into this depressing cycle.
+The final way to earn tokens on Lucktastic is to consistently play scratch cards on the app and to invite your friends.

 - Day 1 – 150 tokens.